KnockoutCoder/KnockoutCoder/README.md

 ![Docker](https://img.shields.io/badge/Docker-0A0F18?logo=docker&logoColor=2496ED)
 ![OpenTelemetry](https://img.shields.io/badge/OpenTelemetry-0A0F18?logo=opentelemetry&logoColor=F5A623)

+}
 ---

-## // What I Build
+## .what-i-build {

-- 🏗 **Full-Stack SaaS & Marketplace Apps** - built with MERN/Next.js + GraphQL APIs + AWS deployments
+  **Full-Stack SaaS & Marketplace Apps**: built with MERN/Next.js + GraphQL APIs + AWS deployments;
-- ⚙️ **Automation & Integration Tools** - webhook systems, API orchestration, and internal dashboards
+  **Automation & Integration Tools**: webhook systems, API orchestration, and internal dashboards;
-- 🧩 **Data-Driven Frontends** - SSR/ISR dashboards and admin tools for operators & sellers
+  **Data-Driven Frontends**: SSR/ISR dashboards and admin tools for operators & sellers;
-- 🔎 **Reliable Backends** - instrumented with logging, tracing, and retry logic
+  **Reliable Backends**: instrumented with logging, tracing, and retry logic;

+}
 ---

-## // My Product-Engineering Philosophy
+## .my-product-engineering-philosophy {

-- 🎯 **Think like a PM** – define outcomes before architecture, success metrics before syntax.. or you’ll ship the wrong thing beautifully.
+  >**Think like a PM** – define outcomes before architecture, success metrics before syntax.. or you’ll ship the wrong thing beautifully.
-- ⚙️ **Build like an engineer** – clean, observable, testable code is cheaper than therapy later - and it's how you apologize to your future self.
+  >**Build like an engineer** – clean, observable, testable code is cheaper than therapy later - and it's how you apologize to your future self.
-- 💬 **Communicate like a CSM** – clarity, empathy, and a touch of over-explaining never hurt anyone.. and it actually scales.
+  >**Communicate like a CSM** – clarity, empathy, and a touch of over-explaining never hurt anyone.. and it actually scales.

 I see engineering as a conversation between design, logic, and people - not just code.
 It’s about translating “it works on my machine” into “it works for the user.”